Squamous cell carcinoma in cats: Comprehensive guide

 Frequency and spread

-At 72%, the ear is the most commonly affected area, particularly the edges or base of the ear.
-The tumor on the ear tends not to spread intensively into the surrounding tissue; the infiltration rate is in most cases quite low.
+With 72%, the ear is the most frequently affected area, particularly the ear margins or the base of the ear.
+The tumor in the ear tends not to spread extensively into surrounding tissue; the infiltration rate is quite low in most cases.

 Squamous cell carcinoma of the ear is also a serious and aggressive form of cancer in cats.
-These tumors arise from the squamous epithelial cells that form part of the skin and mucous membranes.
+These tumors originate from the squamous epithelial cells that make up part of the skin and mucous membranes.

 Symptoms

-Symptoms of squamous cell carcinoma of the ear in a cat may include:
+Symptoms of squamous cell carcinoma of the ear in a cat can include:

 • Swelling or ulcer on the ear